mehedihasan2810/JavaScript-Data-Structures-and-Algorithms/README.md

   isEmpty() {
     return this.heap.length === 0;
   }

+  // Enqueue operation to add a new element with a priority to the priority queue.
   // Time O(log n)
-  // Add an element to the priority queue with the specified priority enqueue(element, priority) {
+  enqueue(element, priority) {
-    const node = { element, priority };
+    // Create a new node object that represents the element and its priority. const node = { element, priority };

-    this.heap.push(node);
-    this.heapifyUp(); // Restore the heap property after insertion }
+    // Push the newly created node to the end of the heap array. this.heap.push(node);

+    // After inserting a new element, perform heapifyUp to maintain the heap property. this.heapifyUp();
+  }

+  // Dequeue operation to remove and return the element with the highest priority.
   // Time O(log n)
-  // Remove and return the element with the highest priority dequeue() {
+  dequeue() {
-    if (this.isEmpty()) {
+    // Check if the priority queue is empty.
+If so, return null. if (this.isEmpty()) {
       return null;
     }

-    const top = this.heap[0];
+    // Save the element at the root (highest priority) of the heap. const top = this.heap[0];

-    const last = this.heap.pop();
+    // Replace the root with the last element and remove the last element from the heap. const last = this.heap.pop();

+    // If there are still elements in the heap, replace the root with the last element (heap[0] = last) and
-    if (this.heap.length > 0) {
+    // perform the heapifyDown operation to maintain the heap property. if (this.heap.length > 0) {
       this.heap[0] = last;
       this.heapifyDown(); // Restore the heap property after removal }

-    return top.element;
+    // Return the element that was at the root. return top.element;
   }

-  // Move a newly inserted element up the heap to maintain the heap property heapifyUp() {
+  // HeapifyUp operation to maintain the heap property after inserting a new element. heapifyUp() {
-    let currentIndex = this.heap.length - 1;
+    // Start with the index of the newly inserted element (at the end of the heap). let currentIndex = this.heap.length - 1;

-    while (currentIndex > 0) {
+    // Continue the process while the current index is greater than 0. while (currentIndex > 0) {
-      const parentIndex = Math.floor((currentIndex - 1) / 2);
+      // Calculate the index of the parent of the current element. const parentIndex = Math.floor((currentIndex - 1) / 2);

-      if (this.heap[currentIndex].priority < this.heap[parentIndex].priority) {
+      // Compare the priority of the current element with its parent, and swap if necessary. if (this.heap[currentIndex].priority < this.heap[parentIndex].priority) {
         this.swap(currentIndex, parentIndex);
         currentIndex = parentIndex;
       } else {
-        break; // Heap property is restored
+        // Break out of the loop if the heap property is restored. break;
       }
     }
   }

-  // Move the root element down the heap to maintain the heap property heapifyDown() {
+  // HeapifyDown operation to maintain the heap property after removing or replacing the root. heapifyDown() {
-    let currentIndex = 0;
+    // Start with the root (index 0) as the current index. let currentIndex = 0;

-    while (true) {
+    // Continue the process indefinitely (will break out of the loop when heap property is restored). while (true) {
-      const leftChildIndex = 2 * currentIndex + 1;
+      // Calculate the indices of the left and right children of the current index. const leftChildIndex = 2 * currentIndex + 1;
       const rightChildIndex = 2 * currentIndex + 2;

-      let nextIndex = currentIndex;
+      // Initialize nextIndex with the current index. let nextIndex = currentIndex;

+      // Compare the priority of the left child with the priority of the element at nextIndex.
-      // Find the index of the smallest child (if any) if (
+      // If the left child has a smaller priority, update nextIndex to the left child index. if (
         leftChildIndex < this.heap.length &&
         this.heap[leftChildIndex].priority < this.heap[nextIndex].priority